-“Will you marry me, Patti?” quipped Pat Sajak, the host of Wheel of Fortune, to which of course I replied, “Sure,” even though I was obviously already married.
-But because I wasn’t sure what to write on my bio card, I wrote, pastry chef, which was true at the time as I baked a lot of the desserts for our restaurant and it’s why Pat asked me to marry him.
+Wheel of Fortune.
+“Will you marry me, Patti?” quipped Pat Sajak.
+Of course I replied, “Sure!”
+I was obviously already married.
+I wasn’t sure what to write on my bio card.
+I wrote, pastry chef.
+At the time as I baked a lot of the desserts for our restaurant.
+It’s why Pat asked me to marry him.
 Apparently, he liked desserts.
 But back up…

 Wheel of Fortune

 Once upon a time (isn’t that how all good stories begin) I was a contestant on the Wheel of Fortune Game Show.
 Yep, it’s true.
-And I gotta tell ya it was one heck of a good time and it’s my only claim to fame!
+I gotta tell ya it was one heck of a good time.
+And, it’s my only claim to fame!

 wheel

-About a year later I happened to be in Los Angeles and thought, what the hell?
-This time, I solved enough of the puzzles that I was asked to stay for a brief – very brief – interview and I thought to myself, I’ve got nothing to lose so I bubbled and smiled and landed a spot on the show.
+About a year later I happened to be in Los Angeles.
+I thought, what the hell?
+I solved enough of the puzzles that I was asked to stay for a brief interview.
+With nothing to lose I bubbled and smiled and landed a spot on the show.

-A few months later – October, I think – I was back in Los Angeles with 2 outfits in hand because they tell you to bring 2, in case your show goes over a day or something like that.
-The best surprise was the set was decorated for the holidays so I knew my show would be aired around Christmas.
+A few months later – October, I think – I was back in Los Angeles with two outfits in hand.
+They tell you to bring two, in case your show goes over a day or something like that.
+The best surprise was the set was decorated for the holidays.
+I knew my show would be aired around Christmas.

-It’s a surreal experience to be on television, lots of behind the scenes action going on.
-Before they begin taping all of the contestants are asked to spin the wheel and put a hand out so they can feel that the wheel spokes are actually soft and do not hurt.
+It’s a surreal experience to be on television.
+There is lots of behind the scenes action going on.
+Before they begin taping all of the contestants are asked to spin the wheel.
+Put a hand out so they can feel that the wheel spokes.
+They are actually soft and do not hurt.

 wheel 2

-When the show has to go to a commercial break, the 3 contestants have to turn their back to the wheel and sit down on the platform.
-While the show is taping, they display a list of used letters, out of the camera’s view, and a tally of your accumulated dollar amount – or at least they did 27 years ago.
+When the show has to go to a commercial break, the three contestants have to turn their back to the wheel and sit down on the platform.
+While the show is taping, they display a list of used letters.
+They are out of the camera’s view.
+And a tally of your accumulated dollar amount.
+Or at least they did 27 years ago.
 Yes, that’s how long it has been.

-As it turned out, when I solved my puzzle I didn’t realize I had tied with the other contestant so we had a play off round and sadly, I had a monumental brain fart and couldn’t see the solve, so he took it.
+As it turned out, when I solved my puzzle I didn’t realize I had tied with the other contestant.
+We had a play off round.
+Sadly, I had a monumental brain fart.
+I couldn’t see the solve, so he took it.
 Oh well.
-And here’s another behind the scenes tidbit… the moment the taping ends and you step off of the stage, you are required to sign a tax form declaring your winnings.
+Here’s another behind the scenes tidbit.
+The moment the taping ends and you step off of the stage, you are required to sign a tax form declaring your winnings.

-Now, the really cool thing for me was that because my show aired during the holidays, my show (yeah, like it was “my” show) aired as a repeat episode and I received a boat load of prizes delivered to my door, including a dishwasher, which at the time was awesome because our house didn’t have one.
+The really cool thing for me was that because my show aired during the holidays.
+My show aired as a repeat episode.
+I received a boat load of prizes delivered to my door, including a dishwasher.
+At the time was awesome because our house didn’t have one.
 Double score!

-I don’t have any photos, not allowed at the time, but I do have it on tape as I had someone record the show for me.
-When I was an elementary school teacher at the end of every school year I would surprise my students and show them the tape.
+I don’t have any photos.
+They were not allowed at the time.
+I do have it on tape as I had someone record the show for me.
+When I was an elementary school teacher at the end of every school year I would surprise my students and show them my Wheel of Fortune tape.
 I wouldn’t tell them what I was going to show them so they were always blown away, which was pretty fun.

 What’s your 15-minute claim to fame?